 Imagine spectacular views of Mount Washington from a lakeside beach.
 We offer the best of both worlds on 430 acres of possibilities near the southern Maine coast, just two hours from Boston, nestled in a four-season recreation area surrounded by lakes and the foothills of the White Mountains.
 Prime skiing, hiking, and kayaking spots are nearby, and the culture and entertainment of cosmopolitan Portland are just 18 miles away.
 The town of Windham, with a range of shops to meet everyday needs, is just three miles from campus.

-As a member of the Great Northeast Athletic Conference, with 19 Division III varsity teams and a host of club and intramural sports, students have plenty of options when it comes to competing and having fun.
+As a member of the Great Northeast Athletic Conference, with 19 Division III varsity teams and a host of club and intramural sports, Saint Joseph’s offers students plenty of options when it comes to competing and having fun.
 The Harold Alfond Center features a fitness and weight room, a rock-climbing wall, a suspended track, a six-lane pool, a 1,300-seat gym, an outdoor patio, a dance studio, and a student lounge overlooking Sebago Lake and the mountains.

 We offer a valuable, affordable education, and we want to take the concern about finances out of decision making.
 Each year more than 90% of our students receive assistance.
 We award a number of generous merit-based scholarships, up to $19,000 (renewable annually), along with need-based grants.